 Asset tracking systems use barcodes to tag each asset and barcode scanners to quickly enter them into the system.
 Hence, can you use inventory management software for asset management?
 Yes, you could.
 It would be overkill though and an inventory management system may prove to be costlier than a simple asset tracking system.
 And you are likely to use only a fraction of the inventory management software’s features.

 Next, what are warehouse management systems?
 These are specialised software solutions that help with the day-to-day operations of warehouses and distribution centres.
 Their features may include daily planning, staff allocation, and even optimising storage of materials and goods inside the warehouse.
 WMS software is focused solely on achieving efficiency in operations inside warehouses.
 They do not help with the general movement of goods through your business as you fulfil sales orders and receive purchase orders.

 Once you have set up, printed and applied all your nice barcode labels, let’s see how barcode scanning works in practice in your business.
 You can combine barcode scanning with an efficient workflow to save time and avoid (human) mistakes.
-It’s much more than a simple keyboard replacement for entering the SKU into your inventory management software,
+You’ll see that it’s much more than a simple keyboard replacement for entering the SKU into your inventory management software.

-In EMERGE App, for example, barcode scanning is used extensively to dispatch products contained in a shipment.
+Elsewhere in EMERGE App, products in a shipment are dispatched using a barcode scanning.
 This workflow will confirm whether the shipment contains all the products as ordered, or whether it differs from the sales order.